IronDomme/fmcw-radar-project/README.md

 ## Overview

 This project implements a complete FMCW radar signal processing pipeline, from chirp generation to target detection, tracking, and classification.
-It includes both a Python prototype for algorithm development and validation, and a C++ implementation optimized for embedded systems (Raspberry Pi with HackRF One).
+It includes both a Python prototype for algorithm development and validation, and a C++ implementation optimized for embedded systems (Raspberry Pi).

 ## Features